OWASP/www-project-snakes-and-ladders/index.md

 *Mobile Apps*

-The identical board game for mobile apps uses mobile controls (from the [Mobile Security Project](https://www2.owasp.org/www-project-mobile-security) Top Ten Controls 2013) as the virtuous behaviours and mobile risks (from the Top Ten Mobile Risks 2014 from the same project) as the vices.
+The identical board game for mobile apps uses mobile controls (from the [Mobile Security Project](https://www2.owasp.org/www-project-mobile-security) top ten controls 2013) as the virtuous behaviours and mobile risks (the top ten mobile risks 2014 from the same project) as the vices.

 ## Background